gradientinstitute/aboleth/README.rst

     # Define the likelihood model
     likelihood = ab.likelihoods.Bernoulli()

-    # Build the network, net, and the parameter regularisation, kl
+    # Build the network, net, and the parameter regularization, kl
     net, kl = net(X=X_)

     # Build the final loss function to use with TensorFlow train